josipbrcina/react-minimalistic-use-form/README.md

 * Form state management
 * Native html5 form validation
 * Form validation on input or on submit
-* Automatically adds error and "dirty" CSS class names
+* Automatically toggles error and "is-dirty" input class names
 * Scroll to error
+* Very lightweight with no dependencies

 #### Current supported form fields
 + input